 Palliative Care in Billingshurst, West Sussex

-At Derwent Lodge Care Home in Billingshurst, we offer expert, 24/7 palliative care, ensuring comfort, dignity and peace of mind for both you and your loved one.
+At Derwent Lodge Care Home in Billingshurst, Horsham, we offer expert, 24/7 palliative care and end-of-life care home support in West Sussex, ensuring comfort, dignity and peace of mind for both you and your loved one.
 Our dedicated team provides personalised support in our peaceful and nurturing environment, helping all of our residents to feel safe and valued during this important time.

 What is Palliative Care like at Derwent Lodge?